criedel40/TC-Tracker/README.md

 CyTrack code has a GPLv3 license.
 See License on README page => https://github.com/apalarcon/CyTRACK?tab=readme-ov-file

-This paper describes the tracker methods and vericiation to other TC trackers => https://www.sciencedirect.com/science/article/pii/S1364815224000884
+This paper describes the tracker methods and verification to other TC trackers => https://www.sciencedirect.com/science/article/pii/S1364815224000884

 Settings for tracker can be found in test_CyTRACK.cfg.
 Currently setup to track TCs over the Northern Hemisphere.